 The following common restrictions apply to multiple toolbox functions, but only for code generation.
-To determine which of these restrictions apply to specific library functions, see the table in Toolbox Functions with Variable Sizing Restrictions.
+To determine which of these restrictions apply to specific library functions, see the table in Toolbox Functions with Restrictions for Variable-Size Data.

 Inputs to the library function must be variable-length vectors